 - Oral steroids to reduce inflammation surrounding the sciatic nerve

-Physical therapy — Once you start to feel some pain relief, a structured program with a licensed physical therapist can help prevent pain from worsening or from recurring.
+Physical therapy — Once you start to feel some pain relief, a structured program with a licensed physical therapist can help prevent your sciatica pain from worsening or from recurring.
 A sciatica pain treatment physical therapy program typically includes stretching and specific exercises to help relieve compression on the sciatic nerve.

 Surgical Sciatica Pain Treatment